dfm/Star-Field/paper/response.md

 "p.
 2, first paragraph: Can't you simplify this long discussion by just stating that catalogs are lists of best-fit model parameters?"

-- Sometimes they are, sometimes they are not.
+- Sometimes they are lists of best fitting model parameters (by some criterion of "best"), but sometimes they are not.
 It depends on how they were produced.
-SExtractor, for example, doesn't do anything resembling fitting.
-It's point estimation.
+SExtractor, for example, doesn't really resembling fitting.
+It's a point estimation procedure.

 "very lossy", "destroy information" etc. - this makes it sound like the end of the world.
 Either be quantitative or add appropriate caveats; (overselling this method may be counterproductive).

-- We have moderated the language significantly here.
+- In principle it is of course lossy and destroys information, but the degree to which this is practically important is not clear yet.
+We have moderated our language to this effect.

 "p.
 2, third paragraph: I am *very* confused by the statement that "Instead of estimating..."
 First, there is nothing more than "estimating" that we can do whatever the method.
 Second, and more importantly, standard methods (as in SExtractor, photo, and most other codes) *do* estimate errors for flux, positions, and many other parameters, and these error estimates *are* propagated (in most papers) to subsequent analysis.
 What is *not* probabilistic about giving flux+-error?"

 - This is a language issue.
-We were using estimation in the sense of point estimates.
-Standard errors are related to probability but usually not in a very principled way.
+We were using estimation in the statistics sense of "point estimates obtained from some procedure".
+Standard errors are related to probability but there are many ways of obtaining them in the community.

 "general comment on Introduction: typically, one knows what exactly the paper is about after reading it - not the case here."

+- The introduction has been changed somewhat, hopefully making this more clear.

 "section 3.3: it is a major omission not to give credit to Stetson and DAOPHOT here"

+- After rereading Stetson it is clear that the approach is related.
+We have added a citation here.

 "minor question: after eq.
 11: why is the image not *integrated* over the pixel?"